 All right, let's get started!

-The scene is completely empty, I have made the background light gray so it's easier to see.
-Now we add an LAxis.
-This is an axis or subplot type that MakieLayout defines which knows how to behave in a layout (which the Makie version doesn't).
+The figure is completely empty, I have made the background light gray so it's easier to see.
+Now we add an

-We create the axis and place it into the layout in one go.
-You place objects in a layout by using indexing syntax.
+We create the axis and place it into the figure's layout in one go.
+You place objects in a figure by using indexing syntax.
 You can save the axis in a variable by chaining the

 We call the axis title "Pre Treatment" because we're going to plot some made up measurements, like they could result from an experimental trial.

 We can plot into the axis with the ! versions of Makie's plotting functions.
-Contrary to Makie, these calls return the plot objects, not the Scene or LAxis, so it's easier to save them.
+Such mutating function calls return the plot object that is created, which we save for later.

-We can extend the grid by indexing into new grid cells.
-Let's place a new axis next to the one we have, in row 1 and column 2.
+We can extend the grid with a new axis by plotting into a new grid position.
+Let's place a new axis with another line plot next to the one we have, in row 1 and column 2.

 As you can see, the first axis has shrunk to the left to make space for the new axis on the right.
 We can take another look at the